AS 1215: Audit Documentation

 Note: The identification of the items inspected may be satisfied by indicating the source from which the items were selected and the specific selection criteria, for example:

-.11 Certain matters, such as auditor independence, staff training and proficiency and client acceptance and retention, may be documented in a central repository for the public accounting firm ("firm") or in the particular office participating in the engagement.
+.11 Certain matters, such as auditor independence, staff competence and training, and acceptance and continuance of engagements, may be documented in a central repository for the public accounting firm (“firm”) or in the particular office participating in the engagement.
 If such matters are documented in a central repository, the audit documentation of the engagement should include a reference to the central repository.
 Documentation of matters specific to a particular engagement should be included in the audit documentation of the pertinent engagement.

 .12 The auditor must document significant findings or issues, actions taken to address them (including additional evidence obtained), and the basis for the conclusions reached in connection with each engagement.
 Significant findings or issues are substantive matters that are important to the procedures performed, evidence obtained, or conclusions reached, and include, but are not limited to, the following:

-- Significant matters involving the selection, application, and consistency of accounting principles, including related disclosures.2A
+1. Significant matters involving the selection, application, and consistency of accounting principles, including related disclosures.2B

-- Accumulated misstatements and evaluation of uncorrected misstatements, including the quantitative and qualitative factors the auditor considered to be relevant to the evaluation.2B
+3. Accumulated misstatements and evaluation of uncorrected misstatements, including the quantitative and qualitative factors the auditor considered to be relevant to the evaluation.2C

-- Significant changes in the auditor's risk assessments, including risks that were not identified previously, and the modifications to audit procedures or additional audit procedures performed in response to those changes.2C
+6. Significant changes in the auditor's risk assessments, including risks that were not identified previously, and the modifications to audit procedures or additional audit procedures performed in response to those changes.2D

 f-1.
 Risks of material misstatement that are determined to be significant risks and the results of the auditing procedures performed in response to those risks.